LSX-UniWue/non-item-transformers/docs/source/project_overview.rst

 Getting Started
 ---------------

-This section describes how to setup your python environment and to execute your first model.
+This section describes how to setup your python environment and execute your first model.

-Setup Enviroment
+Setup Environment
 ~~~~~~~~~~~~~~~~

-Pre-requisites:
+Prerequisites:

 - Generated and added an SSH-Key to your GitLab account.
 (Find out how: https://docs.gitlab.com/ee/ssh/#adding-an-ssh-key-to-your-gitlab-account)